One episode.

 Why Amplifi

-Why podcasters use Amplifi
+Why podcasters choose Amplifi over ChatGPT

 ChatGPT is a blank canvas.
 Amplifi is a content engine built for one specific job — turning podcast transcripts into platform-native posts.